 South Campus Student Apartments, a complex of four apartment-style residence halls on the south part of campus, opened in fall 2015 and received Leadership in Energy and Environmental Design (LEED) Gold certification.
-The four buildings, totaling 151,000 square feet, are comprised of 344 beds in 88 apartments and house 340 juniors and seniors.
+The four buildings, totaling 151,000 square feet, are comprised of 344 beds in 88 apartments and houses 340 juniors and seniors.
 Each apartment building has a first-floor "hearth space" to promote student interaction and living-learning opportunities, and recreational facilities include an outdoor basketball court and two volleyball courts.

 In 2010, the University moved the bookstore operation from the Elaine Langone Center to a renovated historic building on Market Street in downtown Lewisburg and partnered with Barnes & Noble to create the Barnes & Noble Bookstore at Bucknell University facility.

-The Campus Theatre, a historic Art Deco-styled movie theater constructed in 1941, was acquired by the University in 2010.
+The Campus Theatre, a historic Art Deco-styled movie theatre constructed in 1941, was acquired by the University in 2010.
 The building was renovated and the original interior artwork restored.
 The facility continues to show movies to the general public as well as hosting special community events and academic-related films for specific classes.

 In 2010, the University purchased the former Federal Court House building in Lewisburg, which was vacant except for the Post Office operation.
 The building has been renovated into offices for the University’s development staff and continues to house the Post Office window service operation.